anholm/BattleTank/README.md

 # BattleTank
-Tank game, part of a unreal course.
+Tank game, part of a unreal course by Ben Tristem.

+Pay no attention.

+:)